InfoCompass/miki-chat/docs/INSTALL.md

 At this point the model will be at the server, now before publishing it to production, please make sure that you have updated the action server image and redeployed it.
 This step is important as the new model might require an updated action server.
+So in summary before continuing you have to have:
+ * An up to date action server
+ * The updated action server should have been deployed in the Rasa X server.

 When you have done it, now you can publish to production:
 `make publish-model`